shaefner-usgs/easy-web-forms/README.md

 No metadata fields are included by default.
 Adding an auto-incrementing 'id' field is recommended.

+It is recommended to set the MySQL encoding to utf8mb4 for the database, table and fields to accommodate all characters and symbols.

 ## Building/Compiling

 If you want to make modifications to the library, you will need to build/compile your changes.

-1. **Install** dependencies and start the build process and development web server:
+1. **Install** dependencies and **start** the build process and development web server:

     `npm install`